10 Easy Swaps for an Eco-Friendly Home

 9. Solar nightlights

 Instead of stumbling around in the dark to get from your bedroom to the bathroom, nightlights make it easier to not make things go bump in the night.
 Replace those little lightbulbs with this solar nightlight that charges up on your windowsill during the day and glows at night.

 10. Takeaway containers

 Packing your own lunch saves you from spending $12 at a salad bar, but it also saves you from using takeaway containers that you’ll throw out anyway.
 ECOlunchbox makes it easier to bring your gourmet vegan dinner leftovers to work or school—complete with bamboo utensils, cloth napkins, and stainless steel containers.
-Instead of plastic sandwich bags, consider using these cute, reusable Lunchskins sandwich bags.
+Instead of plastic sandwich bags, consider using cute, reusable Lunchskins sandwich bags.

 Small changes can have big impacts, so don’t feel that you have tackle every eco-friendly suggestion listed here all at once.
 Reducing your use of paper towels and plastic bags, or even bringing your lunch in a reusable container, is a great start.
 Plus, your plant-based diet is already an ecological step in the right direction!